-Receipt of Employee Manual
+Receipt of Staff Handbook

-I acknowledge receiving a copy of the March 15, 2016 edition of the Staff Manual on the date written below.
-I agree to read the Staff Manual and follow its policies and procedures.
+I acknowledge receiving a copy of the 2023 edition of the staff handbook on the date written below.
+I agree it is my responsibility to read the staff handbook and follow its policies and procedures.

-I understand and acknowledge that I am employed at will, meaning that I may resign from employment for any reason at any time, with or without cause or notice, and that CTS may terminate my employment or change the terms and conditions of my employment for any reason at any time, with or without cause or notice.
-I understand that neither the Staff Manual nor any CTS policy or procedure is an express or implied contract.
+I understand and acknowledge that I am employed at will, meaning that I may resign from employment for any reason at any time, with or without cause or notice, and CTS may terminate my employment or change the terms and conditions of my employment for any reason at any time, with or without cause or notice.
+I understand that neither the staff handbook nor any CTS policy or procedure is an express or implied contract.

-I understand that the Staff Manual replaces and supersedes any previous employee manuals and other similar documents that I may have received from CTS.
-I understand that the Staff Manual is distributed as a guide and summary of CTS' current policies and procedures, any of which may be changed or revoked by CTS at any time, with or without notice to employees.
+I understand the staff handbook replaces and supersedes any previous employee handbooks, manuals, and similar documents I may have received from CTS.
+I understand the staff handbook is distributed as a guide and summary of CTS's current policies and procedures, any of which may be changed or revoked by CTS at any time, with or without notice to employees.

-Employee's signature
+Employee's signature: Date:

-Date